200 years old Hanuman temple abitting Bhopal lake, Bhopal

 Sri Hanuman Mandir, Khatlapura, Jahangirabad, Bhopal, M.P.
 Sri Rai Chalanlal the devotee of Sri Hanuman built a temple for the deity at the selected place, presently known as Khatlapura near Lower Lake.
 In the year 1840 pranapradista of the deity was performed and a grand ceremony followed this with special pooja and bhajan.

-From that time onwards people from all walks of life use to visit this mandir and seek the blessings of Sri Hanuman.
-With the lower lake forming the background for the temple, devotees come here to meditate upon the deity since atmosphere here is cool, pleasant and calm.
+From that time onwards people from all walks of life used to visit this mandir and seek the blessings of Sri Hanuman.
+With the lower lake forming the background for the temple, devotees come here to meditate upon the deity since the atmosphere here is cool, pleasant, and calm.

 Sri Hanuman of Khatlapura, Jahangirabad

 Sri Hanuman of Khatlapura, Jahangirabad, in ardha shila roop is facing east, while the mandir door is facing north.
-Sri Hanuman is holding ghadha in His left hand which is in resting position.
-With His right hand in ‘Abhya Mudra’ He is bestowing fearlessness and other noble things that are sought by the devotee.
-Simple visit to this temple in the serene surrounding will make the devotee relax the mind and bring in internal peace.
+Sri Hanuman is holding gadha in His left hand which is in resting position.
+He is bestowing fearlessness and other noble things that are being sought by the devotee with His right hand in ‘abhya mudra’.
+A simple visit to this temple in the serene surroundings will make the devotee relax the mind and bring internal peace.
 AUM Santhi!
 AUM Santhi!
 AUM Santhi!

 Experience

-Simple visit to this temple in the serene surrounding will make the devotee relax the mind and bring in internal peace.
+A simple visit to this temple in the serene surroundings will make the devotee relax the mind and bring internal peace.
 AUM Santhi!
 AUM Santhi!
 AUM Santhi!

 * author is working in Madhya Pradesh Police